aornota/gibet/README.md

 However, the repository and web API services have been designed to work with ASP.NET Core dependency injection, which should also facilitate unit testing.

-See _[test-user-repo-and-api.fs](https://github.com/aornota/gibet/blob/master/src/dev-console/test-user-repo-and-api.fs)_ for an example of "testing" IUserRepo
+See _[test-users-repo-and-users-api-agent.fs](https://github.com/aornota/gibet/blob/master/src/dev-console/test-users-repo-and-users-api-agent.fs)_ for an example of "testing" IUsersRepo
-(e.g. InMemoryUserRepoAgent) and UserApi (e.g. UserApiAgent) from a console project.
+(e.g. fake implementation) and UsersApi (e.g. UsersApiAgent) from a console project.

 ### To do